mrlynn/ai-project-mapper/README.md

 ## Overview

-Project Mapper analyzes your codebase and creates a comprehensive knowledge transfer document optimized for Large Language Models (LLMs).
+AI Project Mapper analyzes your codebase and creates a comprehensive knowledge transfer document optimized for Large Language Models (LLMs).
 This enables AI assistants to quickly understand your project's architecture, components, and patterns, providing more accurate and contextual assistance.

 ### Why Project Mapper?